openstax/simulations/moving-man/README.md

 ##### Building

-From the root `wave-interference` directory, run `grunt dist`.
+From the root `moving-man` directory, run `grunt dist`.

-The `dist` directory containing the built site will be added to the root `wave-interference` directory.
+The `dist` directory containing the built site will be added to the root `moving-man` directory.

 ##### Updating

-From the root `wave-interference` directory, run `npm run-script upgrade`, which executes the following commands:
+From the root `moving-man` directory, run `npm run-script upgrade`, which executes the following commands:

 1. `npm update`
 2. `bower update`